Mythic-Projects/Titanium/README.md

-[PandaSpigot-0005] Add internal setMaxStackSize method for materials by hpfxd [PandaSpigot-0004/0005] Backport PlayerHandshakeEvent from Paper by hpfxd [PandaSpigot-0006] Update to Netty 4.1.x by hpfxd [PandaSpigot-0007] Add Unix domain socket support by hpfxd [PandaSpigot-0008] Remove hacky stackable buckets code by hpfxd [PandaSpigot-0009] Improved plugins command by hpfxd [PandaSpigot-0010] Optimize Network Manager and add advanced packet support by hpfxd [PandaSpigot-0011] Allow controlled flushing for network manager by hpfxd [PandaSpigot-0012] Consolidate flush calls for entity tracker packets by hpfxd [PandaSpigot-0013] Optimise non-flush packet sending by hpfxd [PandaSpigot-0028] Avoid blocking on Network Manager creation by hpfxd [PandaSpigot-0033] Configurable arrow trajectory by hpfxd [PandaSpigot-0034] Prevent fishing hooks from using portals by hpfxd [PandaSpigot-0010/0037] Backport PlayerProfile API by hpfxd [PandaSpigot-0039] Optimize VarInt reading and writing by hpfxd [PandaSpigot-0040] Various micro-optimizations for PacketDataSerializer by hpfxd [PandaSpigot-0041] Use TerminalConsoleAppender for console improvements by hpfxd [PandaSpigpt-0049] Add setting for proxy online mode status by hpfxd [PandaSpigot-0050] Metrics by hpfxd
+[PandaSpigot-0005] Add internal setMaxStackSize method for materials by hpfxd [PandaSpigot-0004/0005] Backport PlayerHandshakeEvent from Paper by hpfxd [PandaSpigot-0006] Update to Netty 4.1.x by hpfxd [PandaSpigot-0008] Remove hacky stackable buckets code by hpfxd [PandaSpigot-0009] Improved plugins command by hpfxd [PandaSpigot-0033] Configurable arrow trajectory by hpfxd [PandaSpigot-0010/0037] Backport PlayerProfile API by hpfxd [PandaSpigot-0039] Optimize VarInt reading and writing by hpfxd [PandaSpigot-0040] Various micro-optimizations for PacketDataSerializer by hpfxd [PandaSpigpt-0049] Add setting for proxy online mode status by hpfxd [PandaSpigot-0050] Metrics by hpfxd
-[PandaSpigot-0054] Disconnect for payload errors by uRyanxD [PandaSpigot-0056] Faster redstone torch rapid clock removal by uRyanxD [PandaSpigot-0060] Optimise removeQueue by hpfxd
+[PandaSpigot-0054] Disconnect for payload errors by uRyanxD [PandaSpigot-0060] Optimise removeQueue by hpfxd

 [IonSpigot-0003] Explosion Improvements by SuicidalKids